hashicorp/terraform-provider-azurerm/website/docs/r/netapp_account.html.markdown

 * `domain` - (Required) The name of the Active Directory domain.

 * `smb_server_name` - (Required) The NetBIOS name which should be used for the NetApp SMB Server, which will be registered as a computer account in the AD and used to mount volumes.
-This value is the prefix that will be applied to the final generated machine name in Active Directory.

 * `username` - (Required) The Username of Active Directory Domain Administrator.